"Anna’s work is fluid and full of movement

 Anna Kime is a ceramics artist based in Sheffield.
 Primarily a sculptor Anna's work often has the characteristics of found or forgotten objects.
 Using evidence of the making and firing process - collars, rings or plates seem aged and corroded.

-Anna’s sculptural ceramic work has the characteristics of common objects such as wheels, collars or rings.
-Her practice is informed by the multiple meaning of words and an interest in landscapes, collections and found objects that inspire feelings of safety or security—why we revisit and retain.
+Her practice is informed by the multiple meaning of words and an interest in landscapes, collections and found objects that inspire feelings of safety or security - why we revisit and retain.

 Originally from Cambridge, Anna studied Fine Art at Chelsea School of Art and Design and University of Brighton.
 She also completed City Lit’s Ceramics Diploma.
-Her work has been featured in Ceramics Review and selected for the British Ceramics Biennial.
+Her work has been featured in Ceramics Review, selected for the British Ceramics Biennial and longlisted for the Aesthetica Art Prize.